kissgyorgy/my-stars/README.md

 ## C++

+- [ada-url/ada](https://github.com/ada-url/ada) - WHATWG-compliant and fast URL parser written in modern C++
+- [TkTech/can_ada](https://github.com/TkTech/can_ada) - Python bindings for Ada, a fast and spec-compliant URL parser.
 - [flox/flox](https://github.com/flox/flox) - Developer environments you can take with you
 - [peterheinrich/InternetOverSpaghetti](https://github.com/peterheinrich/InternetOverSpaghetti) - Transmitting IP packages over a pair of spaghetti thus demonstrating how media independent IP really is.
 - [Mozilla-Ocho/llamafile](https://github.com/Mozilla-Ocho/llamafile) - Distribute and run LLMs with a single file.